cybernetlab/ensure_it/README.md

 ## Configuration

-For this moment only one configuration option available - global setting of smart errors (see [Usage section](#usage)):
+For this moment only two configuration options available - global setting of smart errors (see [Usage section](#usage)) and default errors class (that will be used if it doesn't specified in methods calls):

 ```ruby
 require 'ensure_it'